daria-kotova/master_project/research/research-progress.md

 - At some time she switched her initial idea: a mountain later became a building

 - She was reusing ideas that they had had during the second session of the test day.
-Need variation of objects
+Need variation of objects.
+How to make sure that people do not get bored of the same objects?

 - Overall impression: less fun and too much to think about.
 It was in a way easy, but she had to deal with too many ideas, while with others the control of the story-telling is shared.